How To Choose Kids Snowshoes?

-I had one of those aha moments this past weekend.
+I had one of those "aha" moments this past weekend.
 We had loaned some of our snowshoes to a friend that was going away on a family snowshoe trip to the mountains.
-Nothing to worry about, we have some other snowshoes from another company that we used before our whole family started using the MSR brand of snowshoes.
-Hey they were just collecting dust and we really liked them before, right?
-They had a cute little bear on them, the bindings were a ratchet style, they would be fine?
+Nothing to worry about, we have some other snowshoes from another company that we had used before our whole family started using the MSR brand of snowshoes.
+They were just collecting dust, and we really liked them before, right?
+They had a cute little bear on them, the bindings were a ratchet-style, they would be fine?

 The bear snowshoes have an active binding on them.
 An active binding springs the snowshoe back to the bottom of the boot.
-This spring back motion helps, a little, for stepping over things, such as logs on the trail and for backing up.
-Since the joy of snowshoeing is going forward into the nice deep snow, the problem with this type of snowshoe is, as the tail springs back up, it flips snow all over your back and with the tail coming up the front of the snowshoe is angled back down flat.
+This spring back motion does help, a little, for stepping over things, such as logs on the trail and for backing up.
+The problem with this type of snowshoe is, as the tail springs back up, it flips snow all over your back, and with the tail coming up, the front of the snowshoe is angled back down flat.
 So what is the big deal with that you ask?
 When the front of the snowshoe flattens out as you are taking your next step forward, the front of the snowshoe becomes a big scoop digging into the snow, making it harder to step and also causing a stumble as it digs into the snow.

 As I am watching my son gallop around, and my daughter losing her zest for snowshoeing, I remember this was why we all fell in love with our MSR snowshoes as a family.
 They are easy, simple and work great period!

 The one big complaint about snowshoeing with kids is the high frustration to fun ratio.
-As I seen today with my kids the type of snowshoe you use can make a huge difference!
+As I have seen today with my kids, the type of snowshoe you use can make a huge difference!